dimikara/Operationalizing-Machine-Learning/README.md

 **Step 6: Consume Model Endpoints**

-Once the best model is deployed, I consume its endpoint using the `endpoint.py` script provided where I replace the values of `scoring_uri` and `key` to match the corresponding values that appear in the _Consume_ tab of the _Endpoint_:
+Once the best model is deployed, I consume its endpoint using the `endpoint.py` script provided where I replace the values of `scoring_uri` and `key` to match the corresponding values that appear in the _Consume_ tab of the endpoint:

 **Consume Model Endpoints: running endpoint.py**